VI

 cartoon,

-pointing with his finger toward a sitting God carrying the mask of the
+pointing with his finger toward a sitting God carrying the

 invisibility.